oracle/truffleruby/doc/contributor/cext-values.md

 We implement an `ExtensionCallStack` object to keep track of various bits of useful information during a call to a C extension.
-Each stack entry contains a `preservedOject`, and an additional potential `preservedObject` list which together will contain all the `ValueWrapper`s converted to native handles during the process of a call.
+Each stack entry contains a `preservedObject`, and an additional potential `preservedObjects` list which together will contain all the `ValueWrapper`s converted to native handles during the process of a call.
 When a new call is made a new `ExtensionCallStackEntry` is added to the stack, and when the call exits that entry is popped off again.